Papooch/nestjs-cls/README.md

 }
 ```

-Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares (**as is the case of GQL resolvers**).
+Sometimes, however, that won't be enough, because the middleware could be mounted too late and you won't be able to use it in other middlewares that need to run prior to that.
 In that case, you can mount it directly in the bootstrap method:

 ```ts
 function bootstrap() {